janmasrovira/ascetic-slug/content/blog/hilbert-edsl.md

 toc = true
 +++

-I present an Agda eDSL for writing Hilbert style proofs for logic $K$.
+I present an Agda eDSL for writing Hilbert style proofs for logic $𝑲$.

 This blog consists of two main parts.
 The first part presents the language and some examples.
 The second offers some insight into the key parts of the